Centrodraco ornatus

 Centrodraco otohime is a species of fish in the family Draconettidae, the slope dragonets.
-It is found in the Northwest Pacific Ocean.
+It is found in the north-western Pacific Ocean.

-Size
+Description

 This species reaches a length of 11.0 cm.

 Etymology

 The fish is named for Otohime, the Princess of the Dragon Palace, Ryūgū-jō, which is at the bottom of the sea, in the Japanese fairy tale Urashima Tarō.